 OSPF Down State

 It is the first state of the OSPF membership process.
 In this state, the Router (R1) starts sending Hello messages to a neighbor router (R2) but, not receiving Hello messages from that router (R2).

 OSPF Attempt State

 This state same as Down State (Explained above).
-But, the attempt state comes into action when the OSPF neighbor is statically defined, and Network type is Non-Broadcast Multi-Access (NBMA) like (Frame Relay, ATM).
+But, the attempt state comes into action when the OSPF neighbor is statically defined, and the Network type is Non-Broadcast Multi-Access (NBMA) like (Frame Relay, ATM).

 OSPF Init State